When you’re purchasing a vehicle, odds are extremely high that you’re borrowing money for it. Who has money saved to buy a car outright anyway?

 But what type of auto financing is right for you?
 Let’s explore if a personal loan or a car loan is the way to go.

 When you need to get a loan to purchase a vehicle, one option is a personal loan.
 What’s unique about a personal loan in most cases is that it is unsecured, meaning you don’t have collateral attached to the money you’re borrowing.
-As well, the funds you borrow can be used for literally anything you want to buy.
+Furthermore, the funds you borrow can be used for literally anything you want to buy.

 Regardless of where you get a personal loan, the process is the same.